 Are Pitbull Mixes Aggressive?

-However, a lot of people believe that this loyal dog has been maligned.
-Counter-arguments regarding the dangerousness of this breed highlight the fact that until the mid-1900s, the Pitbull was not a feared dog.
-And was actually considered a friendly family pet.
+Has the Pitbull been maligned?
+Counter-arguments regarding the dangerousness of this breed highlight the fact that until the mid-1900s, the Pitbull was considered a friendly family pet, not feared.

 This argument identifies the change in attitude as a social construct and media bias rather than any actual increase of aggression in this breed.
-The unreliability of victim and witness memory and accuracy of identifying dog breeds correctly has also become an area of interest in the Pitbull debate.
+The unreliability of victim statements, witness memory and accuracy of identifying dog breeds correctly has also become an area of interest in the Pitbull debate.
+But the statistics are pretty damning.

 Bite Type and Frequency